 The Reno Philharmonic is northern Nevada’s largest performing arts organization and a resident company of the Pioneer Center for Performing Arts with something for all tastes from Classical to Pop.
-Beginning in 1969 and its 46th Season, the orchestra, led by music director Laura Jackson (only the 4th conductor since its inception), is a part-time, per-service orchestra comprised of over 60 professional musicians who perform more than 30 concerts annually throughout the Reno, Carson Valley and Lake Tahoe region.

 Located in downtown Reno, this venue offers 1,500 seats and has two resident companies: Reno Philharmonic and the A.V.A.
 Ballet Theatre.
 Believing that the arts are essential to the community’s quality of life and well-being, they strive to present the highest quality performing arts program in northern Nevada.

 Reno was a Wild West frontier town, established in 1868.
 With so much history, including a gold and silver rush to boot, and the legalization of gaming in the 1930s, the various walking tours offered by the preservation society offer some fascinating insights.

 The Truckee River runs through the center of Reno and lining its banks is an urban renaissance with boutique shops, dining, pubs, outdoor entertainment, and even a whitewater park.
 The Riverwalk District hosts a number of community events throughout the year.

 The Midtown district, south of downtown Reno, is a resurging, eco-friendly art community, locally owned and operated.
 Midtown is a great place to drink, dine, and discover vintage and antique delights.